These guides are AI-generated educational summaries — not legal or medical advice.

 Not disclosing assistive device use (braces, splints)

-Why: Brace or splint use is evidence of ongoing functional limitation and treatment need.
+Brace or splint use is evidence of ongoing functional limitation and treatment need.
 Failing to disclose it means the DBQ misses an important indicator of disability severity.
 The examiner must document this in fields RG_8A_Question and PUBLICDBQMUSCWRIST_609_BRACE.

-Do this instead: Bring your brace/splint to the exam and wear it if you normally do.
+Instead: Bring your brace/splint to the exam and wear it if you normally do.
 Tell the examiner when and how often you use it and why.
 If prescribed, bring documentation.
 Even if not prescribed, explain that you purchased and use it due to symptoms.

 Impact: All rating levels - supports functional loss documentation